HuskyDG/huskydg.github.io/vmos/rom.md

 ## Download

-I need money to go to university 😭.
-Help me by passing **link1s.com**
+I need money to go to university.
+Please Help me by passing **link1s.com**

 The link also include md5 code text!